intona/ethernet-debugger/README.rst

 See the Wireshark documentation for details about extcap: https://www.wireshark.org/docs/wsdg_html_chunked/ChCaptureExtcap.html

-See the Ethernet Debugger Guide for details and information about other OSes.
+See the `Ethernet Debugger User Guide <https://intona.eu/doc/ethernet-debugger>`_ for details and information about other OSes.

 Usage instructions
 ==================